Nick Hagadone: Cleveland Indians

-Hagadone was designated for assignment on December 2, 2015.
-As that date was also the non-tender deadline that year, and the Indians did not tender him a contract, Hagadone subsequently became a free agent.
+Hagadone made 36 appearances out of the bullpen for Cleveland in 2015, recording a 4.28 ERA with 28 strikeouts across 27 1/3 innings pitched.
+Hagadone was designated for assignment following the acquisition of Collin Cowgill on December 2, 2015.
+As that date was also the non-tender deadline that year, and the Indians did not tender him a contract, and Hagadone subsequently became a free agent.

-Milwaukee Brewers

-Hagadone signed a minor league deal with the Milwaukee Brewers in December 2015.
-However, the deal was voided on January 11, 2016, and he became a free agent again.
-He didn't pitch professionally in 2016.
+On December 18, 2015, Hagadone signed a minor league contract with the Milwaukee Brewers organization.
+However, the deal was voided on January 11, 2016, due to "significant issues" that arose in his physical.
+He did not pitch professionally in 2016.

 Seattle Mariners

-On January 31, 2017, Hagadone signed a minor league deal with the Seattle Mariners.
-He was released on July 1, 2017.
+On January 31, 2017, Hagadone signed a minor league contract with the Seattle Mariners.
+He made 28 appearances out of the bullpen for the Triple-A Tacoma Rainiers, posting a 3-3 record and 3.51 ERA with 35 strikeouts across 33 1/3 innings pitched.
+Hagadone was released by the Mariners organization on July 1.

 Scouting report

 Hagadone's four-seam fastball is approximately 92–95 miles per hour and tops out at about 98 miles per hour.
 He also has a two-seam fastball with similar velocity.